Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Lalor Park has 54 active public transport stops, all of which are bus stops.
-These stops are served by 21 different routes that together facilitate 1,363 weekly passenger trips.
-The accessibility to these stops is rated excellent, with residents on average being located 168 meters from the nearest stop.
+These stops are served by 21 different routes that collectively facilitate 1,363 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 168 meters from the nearest transport stop.
+As a predominantly residential area, most Lalor Park residents commute outward using their cars, which remain the dominant mode of transportation at 82%.
+Ten percent of residents use trains for commuting.
+On average, there are 1.2 vehicles per dwelling in Lalor Park.

 Frequently Asked Questions - Transport